 A live platform, not a roadmap

-Everything on this page describes capabilities that are built, deployed, and running on production infrastructure.
-Quantum Fabric isn't a concept deck or a prototype — it's a system you can log into and use.
+Quantum Fabric is built, deployed, and running on production infrastructure — not a concept deck or a prototype.
+It's a system you can log into and use.

 Cross-Enterprise Inventory Visibility